oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

     *"Which product lines generate the most alerts?
 Group by item category"*

 5. Confirm that the browser transcribes your speech into the chat input field.
-Click the **microphone** icon again or press **Enter** to stop dictation.
+Select the **microphone** icon again or press **Enter** to stop dictation.

-6. Send the prompt and confirm that the assistant applies a group by on item category with a count of alerts.
+6. Send the prompt and confirm that the Chat Assistant groups the report by item category with a count of alerts.
 The report switches to a summary view showing how many alerts each product line has.

     ![Microphone icon in the assistant panel](images/search-micro.png " ")

 ## Summary

 You enabled dictation in the application security settings and verified that voice input works with both Search with AI and the Chat Assistant.
-Users can now interact with AI Interactive Report features using speech, bridging the gap between everyday users and the full power of their data.
+Users can now interact with AI Interactive Report features using speech.

 ## Acknowledgements